omoumniabdou/aggregatorbroker/README.md

 # installation
-configure the location of the database in the configuration.conf file. create
+This code runs with runs with Python 3.7.

-runs on Python 3.7
+configure the location of the database in the configuration.conf file. create the table 'machine_statistics' using the script in **init_db** folder